 This elevates the limbs above the level of the heart can help fight gravity and return the blood flow back to the heart.

-Peripheral oedema, left untreated, can lead to many adverse irreversible outcomes.
+Peripheral oedema, left unmanageed, can lead to many adverse irreversible outcomes.
 The chronic swelling causes further damage to the vascular system and surrounding soft tissues.
-Some of the consequences of leaving peripheral oedema untreated include:
+Some of the consequences of leaving peripheral oedema unmanageed include:

 1. More severe varicose veins

 In severe cases, a varicose vein may rupture, or develop into varicose ulcers on the skin.
-These will require treatment.
+These will require care management.

 Also known as “spider veins, this refers to damage to the tiny blood vessels in the lower limbs.
 These tiny blood vessels balloon and distort and create visible threadlike red lines.